thatcat13/react-local-zoo/README.md

 ![](component-tree.jpg)

-After reading the "Thinking in React" article (image below) and going through the curriculum I know that React is component-based, and most components are essentially a pure function (aka functional programming).
+After reading the "Thinking in React" article (image below) and going through the curriculum I know that React is component-based, and most components are essentially a pure function (React is functional programming).
 React organizes the app around the actions it performs; components are designed around the 'single responsibility principle': ideally, components are responsible for doing one thing!

 ![](thinking-react.JPG)